The few KB taken just after midnight is easy to explain.

 This all means you can have data taken off your allowance a) even if you aren't using the internet yourself and b) even when you think it should be coming from somewhere other than your limited and/or chargeable mobile data.

-When you exceed your data allowance, any usage of the internet is charged at £1 per day (£1 per 100MB per day if you are on PAYG).
+When you exceed your data allowance, any usage of the internet is charged at £1 per day.
 This includes the background data your phone uses by itself.